 This trip is designed to be an introduction to Moscow and St. Petersburg, but also to experience Russia's Golden Ring.

-a Destinations d > Russia > Russia's Golden Ring
+a Destinations d > Russia & The Baltics > Russia's Golden Ring

 8 nights hotel accommodation, 8 breakfasts, transportation by bus, boat and train, services of an Explore Worldwide tour leader, driver(s) and local guide(s)